 There are some situations where you can perform a minor restoration on your own without the help of a professional:

-- In some cases, you can restore an antique trunk yourself, according to Antique Trader Magazine.
+- In some cases, you can restore an antique trunk yourself, according to Shenandoah Antique Restoration.
 If the trunk only needs a little cleaning and polishing, your elbow grease can enhance its value.
+The company also shares tips for bigger repairs.

 - According to Carrocel Restoration, you can also tackle some furniture restoration jobs yourself.
 They recommend making an honest assessment of the damage to the piece, your skills and experience, and the tools and supplies you have on hand.
 If you can repair it and it isn't an especially precious item, it may be worth more money if you fix it up.